 We may be compensated if you purchase through links on our website.
 Our Reviews Team is committed to delivering honest, objective, and independent reviews on home products and services.

-A noisy baseboard heater can be frustrating, especially if it’s interrupting your peace and quiet or disrupting sleep.
+A noisy baseboard heater can be frustrating, especially if it’s disrupting your sleep.
 Hydronic baseboard heaters, which rely on hot water to warm a room, can make ticking or banging sounds as pipes expand and contract.
 Fortunately, this common problem typically has a simple solution.
 In the video above, Ask This Old House plumbing and heating expert Richard Trethewey explains how to figure out what’s causing the noise and what you can do to fix it.

 Finding the Source of Baseboard Heater Noise